fanjunbo/homework/csci3230/timeslot/README.md

 # homework
-This is an assignment for CSCI3230.
+This is a simple Prolog assignment for CSCI3230, Faculty of Engineering, CUHK.